-Now we JUMP! to part 2, which is about 9/11.
-This is a very big, disjointed jump, along the lines of Icke material.
-It is disorienting, but with the modern musical score and snappy editing/visuals, we quickly get into it anyway.
+Now we JUMP! to part 2 of the documentary, which is about 9/11.
+This is a VERY (very) big, disjointed jump, along the lines of Icke material.
+It’s disorienting…but with the modern musical score and snappy editing/visuals, we quickly get into it anyway.
 And a lot of this stuff is already covered in Loose Change, so there is some overlap.

-Part 3 of Zeitgeist is about the Federal Reserve, a “cabal of international bankers,” a series of world events said to be orchestrated by said bankers, and a warning that we are all going to end up in the New World Order and “chipped.”
+Part 3 of Zeitgeist is about the Federal Reserve, a “cabal of international bankers” (oh boy…) a series of world events said to be orchestrated by said bankers, and a warning that we are all going to end up in the New World Order and “chipped.”